rajeevloghade/Lets_Review_Hotels-MicroServices/README.md

 	git checkout "https://github.com/rajeevloghade/Lets_Review_Hotels-Microservices.git"

-#Usage
+# Usage

 2. Import it in eclipce/Intellij and do update all project modules by maven update

 3. To run the project.

-		A. First run centralized-config-server then service-discovery then api-gateway service and then rest of the services
+   First run centralized-config-server then service-discovery then api-gateway service and then rest of the services

-#Microservice Concepts used in Let's Review Hotels :
+# Microservice Concepts used in Let's Review Hotels :

 Service Discovery.